Keep Your Enemies Close: Final round

 The final round is a best-of-11 quiz comparable to the final from Get Your Own Back, featuring both teams represented by the final pair of frenemies reunited and competing with each other.
-The two teams are situated in mine carts with six hands of varying colors placed in the tracks their carts are on, with a 5x5 grid of the letters "KEEPYOURENEMIESCLOSEFINAL" separate from this railway.
+The two teams are situated in mine carts with six hands of varying colours placed in the tracks their carts are on, with a 5x5 grid of the letters "KEEPYOURENEMIESCLOSEFINAL" separate from this railway.
 On each team's turn, one letter on the grid will be illuminated and Defries will read out a category.
 The team who is playing will have five seconds to come up and say two correct answers - items within that category that start with the illuminated letter.
 If the team succeeds, their opponent will move one space down the track (knocking down a hand on their track in the process), and the team themselves will move down one space if they fail to come up with the requisite answers in time.
 If the team who won Tube Strike is present in the final, they may use the Hand of Friendship as an automatic correct answer by calling out "Hand of Friendship".

 Whoever moves down six spaces and knocks over the final hand, the "clag barrier", is the loser, and the winning team gets to pull a lever that sends the losing team down the track.
 At the end of the track are chutes filled with "clag" (yellow/green gunge), which will be poured on the losing team as they pass under the chutes.
 The winning team receives silver hand-shaped medallions - one right, one left.